 Investment in new facilities is badly needed to accompany the accelerating protein transition in the longer term.
 However, short-term solutions are also needed.
-Luckily existing facilities currently designed for animal proteins can be retrofitted for various alternative, plant-based protein applications.
+Luckily existing facilities can be retrofitted for various alternative, plant protein applications.
 A perfect opportunity for existing companies looking to venture into this rapidly growing market.
 Foodvalley NL offers the opportunity to quickly check whether your current production space, machine or line can be made suitable for the processing of raw materials, the production or packaging of plant-based products.
-This way, you help the protein transition and create new earning opportunities.
+This way, you help the protein transition and create new business opportunities.

 Relevant for: entrepreneurs in the critical phase of commercialization and expansion